 If proper irrigation facilities are in place, then farmers of a village can grow up to three crops in a year.
 By doing mixed cropping, they can also improve the productivity substantially.

-After the Green Revolution, foodgrain production has increased manifold in India.
+Exploitation of Groundwater: After the Green Revolution, foodgrain production has increased manifold in India.
 But the Green Revolution has also brought many problems.
-There excess exploitation of groundwater at many places which has resulted in water table going down at many places.
+There is excess exploitation of groundwater at many places which has resulted in water table going down at many places.
 Water shortage is becoming a recurring problem in most of the villages.

 In most of the villages, there is uneven distribution of land.
 A major portion of the land is owned by a handful of farmers, while most of the other farmers have to depend on small patches of land.
 Small plot of land means that the farmer may not be in a position to even meet his family needs.
 The landless farmers are the worst lot because they have to work on other’s land to earn a livelihood.